barbagroup/snake-repro/lessons.md

 Exhaustive documentation during the process of computational research is key.
 This includes documenting all failures.
 Current publication custom is biased towards positive results \citep{Ioannidis_2005}.
+The CFD community does not have a habit of communicating negative results; one rare example is the analysis of Godunov methods and its failures by \citet{quirk1997}.
 In the case of IBAMR, negative results with points only on the boundary are not among the examples provided: the situation may be obvious to the authors, but not to the users.
 We learned how important the computational mesh and the boundary conditions can be.
 A reproducible computational paper should include the actual meshes used in the study (or a deterministic mesh-generation code) and careful reporting of boundary conditions.